Table Of Contents

 - Complete a Life Group Leadership one-on-one interview

-HOW TO START YOUR LIFE GROUP
+HOW TO START YOUR GROUP

-Ask God for direction about what group to lead and who to invite.
+- Ask God for direction about what group to lead and who to invite.

-Once you decide on a topic or activity for your group, choose a place and time to meet.
+- Once you decide on a topic or activity for your group, choose a place and time to meet.

-Register your group in the online Life Groups Directory at Passionqc.churchcenter.com so people can find it and contact you to attend.
+- Register your group in the online Life Groups Directory at Passionqc.churchcenter.com so people can find it and contact you to attend.

-Invite people you know or meet to come check out your group.
+- Invite people you know or meet to come check out your group.

-Pray for God to do great things through your Life Group.
+- Pray for God to do great things through your Life Group.

 Preparing for your group meetings:

-- Send a message to group members reminding them about the first meeting.
+- Send a message to group members reminding them about the first meeting. • Arrive early to set up a welcoming environment.

 - Consider having name tags available to help everyone learn names for the first few weeks.